 Subversion clients use SSH to access remote repositories on A2 Hosting servers.
 However, a shared hosting account only has one SSH login.
 This is problematic if you want to grant multiple users access to an SVN repository.
 The solution is to create and deploy a separate SSH key pair for each user, and this article shows you how.

 The Python-based Mercurial version control system is installed on all A2 Hosting shared servers.
-Learn more here.
+This article gives you an overview of the Mercurial system, as well as how to create and publish a repository.

 A2 Hosting accounts include support for the Concurrent Versions System (CVS) revision control system.
-Learn how to configure it here.
+Learn how to create a repository and configure a CVS client in this article.

 Your server may have an outdated version of the Git client installed.
-If so, there are ways you can use a newer version; learn how in this article.
+If so, there are ways you can use a newer version; learn how to configure and use a newer version of Git on both managed and unmanaged servers in this article.

-This article discusses a problem that may occur when you try to push to a remote GitHub repository using HTTPS from an A2 Hosting server.
+This article discusses a problem that may occur when you try to push to a remote GitHub repository using HTTPS from an A2 Hosting server, and how to resolve it with two different methods (using SSH or modifying the HTTPS URL).